anshg03/GC-WEB/nextjs/README.md

 To install the project, follow these steps:

 1. Clone the repository: `git clone https://github.com/anshg03/GC-WEB.git`
-2. Navigate to the project directory: `cd nextjs`
+2. Navigate to the project directory: `cd ./nextjs`
 3. Install the dependencies: `npm install`

 ## Usage